ergoplatform/website/content/en/blog/2021-08-11-ergodex-beta.md

 To access the beta, you’ll need to follow the steps below and install Yoroi Nightly, the dApp connector - and get your hands on some test tokens.

 The ErgoDEX Team has put function first for this initial beta.
-However there is a beautiful interface already designed which is being implemented - stay tuned!
+However, there is a beautiful interface already designed which is being implemented - stay tuned!

 ### dApp Connector

 To interact with the ErgoDEX Beta UI you will need to install the following two extensions which are available on either Google Chrome, Brave or Sidekick.
 The Chrome versions can be found below;

 * [Yoroi Nightly](https://chrome.google.com/webstore/detail/yoroi-nightly/poonlenmfdfbjfeeballhiibknlknepo) - Yoroi wallet’s test environment
-* [Yoroi-Ergo dApp Connector Nightly](https://chrome.google.com/webstore/detail/yoroi-ergo-dapp-connector/chifollcalpmjdiokipacefnpmbgjnle) - Enables the ErgoDEX UI connect to your wallet
+* [Yoroi-Ergo dApp Connector Nightly](https://chrome.google.com/webstore/detail/yoroi-ergo-dapp-connector/chifollcalpmjdiokipacefnpmbgjnle) - Enables the ErgoDEX UI to connect to your wallet

 Once these extensions are installed, create a new ERG wallet within the freshly installed Yoroi Nightly extension and send a small amount of ERG (~1) to cover protocol fees from your current wallet.

 ### Tokens

-In order to test the tokens there’s a faucet available at this address which provides WT_ERG and WT_ADA.
+In order to test the tokens, there’s a faucet available at this address that provides *WT_ERG* and *WT_ADA*.
 Simply replace \`YOUR_ADDRESS\` with your ERG address in the following link.

 <https://gettoken.ergopool.io/dexToken/address/YOUR_ADDRESS>